cypress-io/cypress-documentation/source/guides/core-concepts/dashboard-service.md

 1. Click into 'Runs' in the Dashboard.
 2. Click on the project you want to delete from the lefthand sidebar.
-3. On this page, to the far right, click on 'Settings'.
+3. Go to the project's settings page.
+  {% imgTag /img/dashboard/visit-project-settings.jpg "Visit project settings" %}
 4. At the very bottom of the Settings page click the 'Remove Project' button.

 {% imgTag /img/dashboard/remove-project-dialog.png "Delete project dialog" %}